|

 - An easy drive -- Conveniently located in Putnam County near Cold Spring, NY.
 One hour drive from New York City,

 Poughkeepsie, Middletown, and Danbury CT.
-Accessible by
+To use a GPS travel

 Metro North trains from NYC